nortikin/sverchok/docs/contributing/node_api.rst

 that point to the vertices they use.

 .. note::
-   Usually list of vertices, edges and polygons ary ordinary Python lists.
+   Usually list of vertices, edges and polygons are ordinary Python lists.
    Vertices can be represented as numpy arrays.
 If a node is generator it can have an option in which format to output vertices.
 If a node has vertices as an input it should output them in the same format in which they came.